joshribakoff/graphql-demo/README.md

 # graphql-demo

-Run `npm start` & goto `localhost:4000`.
+Run `npm install` & then `npm start` or `yarn install` & `yarn start` (preferred).

+Goto `localhost:4000`.
 Send a graphQL query for a list of cognitive biases, or a random cognitive bias.
 Choose which fields you need.
 The nodeJS `api.js` will scrape the cognitive biases website efficiently & with caching, to request the minimum amount to the backend to resolve the query.
 ![](https://i.imgur.com/eDvVAIZ.png)

 # Examples